madsstoumann/elements/blog/selling-security.md

 # Selling Security
 A couple of years ago, thousands of websites globally were hijacked by code, which made computers run cryptocurrency mining software.

-Discovered by renowned security-expert Scott Helme, the malicious code was injected into a 3rd party accessibility-script, “browsealoud” by texthelp.
+Discovered by renowned security-expert Scott Helme, the malicious code was injected into a 3rd party accessibility-script, “browsealoud” by a company called texthelp.

-Among the hijacked sites were most UK government sites, the websites of the swedish police and many more.
+Among the hijacked sites were most UK government sites, the website of the swedish police and many more.

 There's no doubt about where the crimes of the future will take place, so it's surprising to see, how few websites take security seriously.

-And I admit, it's a hard sell: Unlike new, cool UI-components, engaging animations, creative user-journeys etc., security isn't visible.
+And I admit, it's a hard sell: Unlike new, cool UI-components, engaging animations, creative user-journeys etc., security isn't sexy — it's not even visible!

-But it will be the day, where a vulnerabilitysecurity flaw scrapes important data, or otherwise ruins revenue.
+But it will be the day, a security flaw scrapes important data, or otherwise ruins revenue.

 And while security should be an ongoing strategy for any company, it's not hard to get started.

 ## Frontend Fixes
 ### node / npm
-The first line of defense are frontend-assets.
+The first line of defense is fixing frontend-assets.
 If your site use `node_modules`, test for vulnerabilities by running:
 `$ npm run audit`, optionally with the `--fix` parameter.
 The latter will try to fix vulnerabilities, as well as give you a report with further steps to take.
-Yes, some projects contains 500MB+ of `node_modules`, but it should be done.
+Yes, some projects contains 500MB+ of `node_modules`, but it has to be done.

-### 3rd party scripts
+### 3rd party scripts and `integrity`
 I have a project where I'm using **unpkg** to deliver a script.
-unpkg is a fast, global content delivery network for everything on npm:
+**unpkg** is a fast, global content delivery network for everything on npm.

 ```js
 <script defer